Saleem Haddad: Early life

-Saleem Haddad was born in Kuwait City in 1983 to a Lebanese-Palestinian father and an Iraqi-German mother.
+Saleem Haddad was born in Kuwait City in 1983 to a Palestinian father who was born and raised in Lebanon and an Iraqi-German mother.
 His Palestinian Christian grandmother was born in Nazareth and lived in Haifa before being displaced to Beirut during the Nakba.
 His parents met in Baghdad during the Lebanese Civil War, and moved to Kuwait during the Iran–Iraq War.
 After Haddad's birth, during the Gulf War, the family moved again to Cyprus.
 Haddad was subsequently raised and educated in Amman and London.
-He studied economics at a university in Canada.
+He studied economics at Queen's University at Kingston, Ontario in Canada.

 Books

 Haddad's debut novel Guapa was released in March 2016 by Other Press.
 The book, set over 24 hours, tells the story of Rasa, a gay man living in an unnamed Arab country, and trying to carve out a life for himself in the midst of political and religious upheaval.

 The novel was excerpted by VICE as well as Kalimat magazine, and received widespread acclaim, with The New Yorker calling it a "vibrant, wrenching début novel".
 According to Book Riot, "Haddad maps postcolonial theory, post-revolutionary malaise, and post-outing upheaval onto your standard post-college, what-am-I-doing-with-my-life aimlessness, creating something wonderful and fascinating in the process."

 As part of the London Literature Festival, Haddad was awarded the Polari First Book Prize 2017.
 The prize is awarded annually to a writer whose first book explores the LGBT experience, whether in poetry, prose, fiction or non-fiction.

+In February 2026, his second novel Floodlines was published by Europa Editions.
+This book is set over several decades and follows multiple family members as they grapple with their family's complex legacy and history in Iraq.
+Grief, art, cultural legacy and memory are main themes.